-Give me your hand: this hand is moist, my lady.
+Othello.- Give me your hand.
+This hand is moist, my lady.

-It yet hath felt no age nor known no sorrow.
+Desdemona.- It yet has felt no age nor known no sorrow.

-This argues fruitfulness and liberal heart: Hot, hot, and moist: this hand of yours requires A sequester from liberty, fasting and prayer, Much castigation, exercise devout; For here's a young and sweating devil here, That commonly rebels.
-'Tis a good hand, A frank one.
+Othello.- This argues fruitfulness and liberal heart; Hot, hot, and moist.
+This hand of yours requires a sequester from liberty, fasting, and prayer, much castigation, exercise devout, for here's a young and sweating devil here that commonly rebels.
+'Tis a good hand, a frank one.

-You may, indeed, say so; For 'twas that hand that gave away my heart.
+Desdemona.- You may, indeed, say so; for 'twas that hand that gave away my heart.

-A liberal hand: the hearts of old gave hands; But our new heraldry is hands, not hearts.
+Othello.- A liberal hand.
+The hearts of old gave hands; but our new heraldry is hands, not hearts.

-I cannot speak of this.
+Desdemona.- I cannot speak of this.
 Come now, your promise.

-What promise, chuck?
+Othello .- What promise, chuck?

-I have sent to bid Cassio come speak with you.
+Desdemona.- I have sent to bid Cassio come speak with you.

-I have a salt and sorry rheum offends me; Lend me thy handkerchief.
+Othello.- I have a salt and sorry rheum offends me; Lend me thy handkerchief.

-Here, my lord.
+Desdemona.- Here, my lord.

-That which I gave you.
+Othello.- That which I gave you.

-I have it not about me.
+Desdemona.- I have it not about me.

-Not?
+Othello.- Not?

-No, indeed, my lord.
+Desdemona.- No, faith, my lord.

-That is a fault.

-That handkerchief

-Did an Egyptian to my mother give;

-She was a charmer, and could almost read

-The thoughts of people: she told her, while

-she kept it,

-'Twould make her amiable and subdue my father Entirely to her love, but if she lost it Or made gift of it, my father's eye

-Should hold her loathed and his spirits should hunt

-After new fancies: she, dying, gave it me;

-And bid me, when my fate would have me wive,

-To give it her.
-I did so: and take heed on't;

-Make it a darling like your precious eye;

-To lose't or give't away were such perdition

-As nothing else could match.
+Othello.- That's a fault.
+That handkerchief did an Egyptian to my mother give; she was a charmer, and could almost read the thoughts of people.
+She told her, while she kept it, 'Twould make her amiable and subdue my father Entirely to her love, but if she lost it or made a gift of it, my father's eye should hold her loathed and his spirits should hunt after new fancies.
+She dying gave it me, and bid me, when my fate would have me wive, to give it her.
+I did so, and take heed on't; make it a darling like your precious eye; to lose't or give't away were such perdition as nothing else could match.

-Is't possible?
+Desdemona.- Is't possible?

-'Tis true: there's magic in the web of it:

-A sibyl, that had number'd in the world

-The sun to course two hundred compasses,

-In her prophetic fury sew'd the work;

-The worms were hallow'd that did breed the silk;

-And it was dyed in mummy which the skilful

-Conserved of maidens' hearts.
+Othello.- 'Tis true; there's magic in the web of it.
+A sibyl, that had number'd in the world the sun to course two hundred compasses, In her prophetic fury sew'd the work; the worms were hallow'd that did breed the silk, and it was dyed in mummy which the skillful conserved of maiden's hearts.

-Indeed! is't true?
+Desdemona.- Indeed! is't true?

-Most veritable; therefore look to't well.
+Othello. - Most veritable; therefore look to't well.

-Then would to God that I had never seen't!
+Desdemona.- Then would to God that I had never seen't!

-Ha! wherefore?
+Othello .- Ha! wherefore?

-Why do you speak so startingly and rash?
+Desdemona.- Why do you speak so startingly and rash?

-Is't lost? is't gone? speak, is it out o' the way?
+Othello.- Is't lost? is't gone? speak, is it out o' the way?

-Heaven bless us!
+Desdemona.- Heaven bless us!

-Say you?
+Othello .- Say you?

-It is not lost; but what an if it were?
+Desdemona.- It is not lost; but what an if it were?